zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Then, the chair went over the agenda.
 “To go over,” here, means to review, to talk about, to give the main information.
 The “agend a” is the list of things that you are going to talk about in the meeting and the or der in which you will talk about them: first we’re going to talk about the budg et – finances, then we’re going to talk about making technology changes in our offi ce, then we’re going to talk about getting rid of Jeff McQuillan – because he doesn’t do his work!
 Those would be items on an agenda, things that you would ta lk about.
 So, the agenda is a list of the things you are going to talk about at t hat meeting.
 The agenda is usually divided between old business and new business.
 “Old  business” are things that you’ve talked about before but you need to continue talking about, or perhaps make a decision about.
 “New business” are new top ics, things that have not been discussed before in your meeting.
 Usually, you sta rt with old business.

-We needed to vote on a couple of “proposals” (a couple o f ideas) from the past meeting, and it was my job to ask for a show of hands of those in favor and those opposed to each one.
+We needed to vote on a couple of “proposals” (a couple of ideas) from the past meeting, and it was my job to ask for a show of hands of those in favor and those opposed to each one.
 Let’s talk about what that means.
 We needed to vote (to take a vote) on a couple of proposals from the past meeti ng; it was my job to ask for a show of hands.
 A “show of hands” is a way that you can vote, with a small group of people usually.
 Each person who wants to say “ye s” raises their hand.
 This, of course, is not a secret vote because you can see – in deed, you must see who is raising their hand in order to count the votes.
 So, a show of hands is a way of taking a vote.
 Usually they ask people who are “i n favor,” meaning who want to vote “yes,” to raise their hands first, then the y say those that are opposed should raise their hands.
 So, “All those in favor, rai se your hand.
 All those

  opposed, raise your hand,” and then you count and you se e which one is more.
 If you are going to just say your vote out loud, we use the words “aye” (aye) and “nay” (nay): “All those in favor, say ‘aye’.”
 That means if you are wanting to vote “yes,” instead of raising your hand you would just say the w ord “aye.”
 “All those in favor – aye.”
 Those “opposed,” those that want to vo te “no” then say the word “nay.”
 That, then, is if you are going to take what we  would call a “voice vote,” voting by people just speaking.
 In my meeting, however, w e are voting by raising our hands.